nmoskaleva/dfs-trucreds-hackathon-1/track/dti/README.md

    ![create-issuance-flow](./images/create-issuance-flow.png)

-   For #1, select "Issue" for the "Flow Template", and for the "Credential Name", enter a name which reflects the type of credenial being issue (e.g. "My DFS Employee Credential").
+   For #1, select "Issue" for the "Flow Template", and for the "Credential Name", enter a name which reflects the type of credential being issue (e.g. "My DFS Employee Credential").

    For #2, enter one or more attribute names and types for each attribute.